 Support the #PineGapPilgrims

-- To get involved sign up for Wage Peace Newsletter for updates, invitation to actions, call outs and court dates.
-Also for other anti-military updates.
+- To get involved sign up for Wage Peace Newsletter for updates, invitation to actions, call outs.
+Also to halt the march of the military in our universities and communities.
 Share this information with your friends and networks.

-- Donate to help us travel back and forth to Alice Springs as well as general costs in fighting this case.
-We would like to see people join us.
+- Donate to help us with the costs of travelling back from Alice Springs and general costs that we incurred fighting this case.